The completeness challenge

 Answer Quality

-Measuring Success with Galileo
+Measuring success with Galileo

 The Galileo completeness metric provides a quantitative way to evaluate the effectiveness of RAG systems by assessing several key aspects.
 It measures the coverage of relevant information, evaluating how well the system incorporates all necessary details from the source documents.
 The metric also assesses the synthesis of multiple sources, ensuring that information from different documents is properly combined and presented coherently.
 Additionally, it evaluates the citation of sources, checking that all information is properly attributed.
 The metric also considers context preservation, ensuring that the meaning and relationships between pieces of information are maintained.
 Finally, it provides an overall assessment of answer thoroughness.
+The improved implementation consistently achieves higher completeness scores by addressing the limitations of the basic approach through better document retrieval, processing, and prompting strategies.Practical example: penicillin discovery

 To illustrate the difference between the basic and improved implementations, let’s examine how they handle a query about the discovery of penicillin.
 This example is particularly interesting because penicillin’s discovery is well-known open domain knowledge that the LLM already has access to.
-The completeness metric evaluates how well the system uses the retrieved documents compared to this baseline knowledge.
+The completeness metric evaluates how well the system uses the retrieved documents compared to this baseline knowledge.1

 Basic Implementation (75% Completeness)